British Columbia, California, Guam, Hawaii, Idaho, Alberta, Montana,

 Costumes from selected films of 2013 will be displayed in this annual exhibition of film costume design.
 Highlighted in the exhibition will be the previous year’s Academy Award® winner for Best Costume Design, Anna Karenina, designed by Jacqueline Durran.

-Accessories from The Helen Larson Historic Fashion Collection
+Bliss: 19th-Century Wedding Gowns from the Helen Larson Historic Fashion Collection

 FIDM Gallery Orange County